thiagobustamante/typescript-rest/README.md

 }
 ```

+You must remember that all uncaught errors are handled by a expressjs [error handler](http://expressjs.com/en/guide/error-handling.html#the-default-error-handler).
+You could want to customize it to allow you to inform how the errors will be delivered to your users.
+For more on this (for those who wants, for example, to send JSON errors), take a look at [this question](https://github.com/thiagobustamante/typescript-rest/issues/16);

 ### BodyParser Options

 If you need to inform any options to the body parser, you can use the @BodyOptions decorator.